On this page

 Error: ImportError: cannot import name 'process_order' from 'services' (circular import)

 The stack trace usually shows two files importing each other.
-That's the circular pair.
+That is the circular pair.

 How to Diagnose It

-The error message often doesn't name the circular pair directly.
+The error message often does not name the circular pair directly.
 Use this to find it:

 bash